godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 Editor
 ------

+Let's put these two concepts into practice.
 Open the project you made in :ref:`doc_intro_to_the_editor_interface`, or create a new one.
 This will open the Godot editor:

 .. image:: img/empty_editor.png